biocatiit/website/content/pages/users_howto_saxs_prepare.rst

 *   Batch SAXS - Must be a perfect match.
 Use dialysis buffer, the buffer from the final SEC purification step, or the flow through from the final concentration step.
+*   For batch mode, it is recommended that additives such as substrates also be prepared in the perfectly matched sample buffer if possible.

 If mailing concentrated buffer for separation coupled measurements (e.g. a 10x stock for use with SEC-SAXS), we recommend you prepare the concentrated